 A big concern for many parents is how much sugar a child’s multivitamin has.

-The good news with both Hiya and Flinstones is that neither is loaded with sugar, but things get interesting when you do a little digging.
+The good news with both Hiya and Flintstones is that neither is loaded with sugar, but things get interesting when you do a little digging.

-When looking at the ingredient list, Flinstones appears to sweeten its vitamins with fructose (fruit sugar), though the label says 0g of sugar as there isn’t enough to be significant.
+When looking at the ingredient list, Flintstones appears to sweeten its vitamins with fructose (fruit sugar), though the label says 0g of sugar as there isn’t enough to be significant.

 It also contains sorbitol, a sugar alcohol, and sucralose, a general-purpose artificial sweetener.